Google Ads Conversion Tracking Using Google Tag Manager (2025 New Interface)

 Before moving to tag setup, it is important to understand a crucial feature called Enhanced Conversions.
 In an online world with increasing privacy regulations and the phasing out of third-party cookies, traditional tracking methods are becoming less reliable.
 Enhanced Conversions is Google’s solution to this challenge.

 Conceptually, it is a feature that improves tracking accuracy by securely sending hashed, first-party data from a website to Google after a conversion occurs.
 This data can include an email address, phone number, or home address.
-The data is hashed using a secure one-way algorithm called SHA256 before it leaves the user’s browser, meaning it is anonymized and privacy-safe.
+The data is hashed using a secure one-way algorithm called SHA256 before it leaves the user’s browser, meaning it is anonymised and privacy-safe.
 Google then uses this hashed data to match conversions back to ad clicks, even when traditional identifiers like cookies are not available.
 This helps to “recover” conversions that would otherwise be lost, leading to more complete and accurate data, which in turn fuels smarter, more effective bidding.

 While the detailed implementation of Enhanced Conversions is an advanced topic that often requires modifications to a website’s data layer, turning the feature on within the Google Ads UI is the first step.
 This signals the intent to use this more robust tracking method.